hong-yi/health-checker/readme.md

 after testing, can see how to optimize terraform to be more modular should we be using the iam user and there is a way to use iam role that generates secret keys for use with github actions? https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services

+change to append all putmetricdata requests into one slice then send